Last updated: 15 November 2023 & medically reviewed by Dr. Celeste Small

 Flexeril misuse can have adverse effects that are harmful to a person’s health, such as:

-Another potential side effect from Flexeril abuse is cyclobenzaprine overdose, especially if taken in conjunction with other substances such as other CNS depressants like alcohol.
+Another potential side effect of Flexeril abuse is cyclobenzaprine overdose, especially if taken in conjunction with other substances such as other CNS depressants like alcohol.
 Flexeril causes the body to become relaxed and abusing the substance in high doses can lead to cardiac arrest, low blood pressure, heart attack, and fatal seizures.
 Signs someone is having a Flexeril overdose include vomiting, slurred speech, rapid heartbeat, hallucinations, and difficulty breathing.

 Is Flexeril addictive?